tolteck/couchcopy/README.rst

 endpoint.
 See CouchDB ``/_node/_local/_dbs`` `endpoint documentation
 <https://docs.couchdb.org/en/3.1.1/cluster/sharding.html#updating-cluster-metadata-to-reflect-the-new-target-shard-s>`_.

-During restoration, couchcopy first updates one CouchDB node metadata (i.e. the list of nodes names) then it lets CouchDB itself synchronize metadata to the other nodes. couchcopy exits when the synchronization is finished for all nodes, using undocumented CouchDB ``/_dbs`` endpoint to monitor CouchDB nodes synchronization.
+During restoration, Couchcopy first updates one CouchDB node metadata (i.e. the list of nodes names) then it lets CouchDB itself synchronize metadata to the other nodes.
+Couchcopy exits when the synchronization is finished for all nodes, using undocumented CouchDB ``/_dbs`` endpoint to monitor CouchDB nodes synchronization.
-You can skip that part if you want, i.e. you can exit couchcopy safely when the following log trace is displayed
+You can skip that part if you want, i.e. you can exit Couchcopy safely when the following log trace is displayed
 ``[Waiting for CouchDB cluster synchronization...]``.
 For a CouchDB of 10^5 databases, updating the first node metadata takes 35